-- (1) Gross annual income (including gifts) - (2) Gifts
+- (1) Gross annual income (including gifts)

+- (2) Gifts

-- (3) State Share of net Hydrocarbons
+- (3) State Share of Net Crude Oil

 - (4) National Company share of Hydrocarbons based on interest owed or with payment obligations in the Contract under Article 8

-- (5) Deductible intangible capital costs
+- (5) Deductible Intangible capital costs

-- (6) Depreciation of tangible capital costs
+- (6) Depreciation of Tangible capital costs

 - (7) Non-capital deductible costs

 - (8) Losses authorised and certified by the Ministry corresponding to previous Calendar Years.

-Points (2), (3) and (4) will include the sum paid by each member of the Contractor to the State or to the National Company for their purchase of the portion of State Hydrocarbons (Articles 7.1 and 7.4) or of the portion of Hydrocarbons corresponding to the Participation Interest of the National Company as a member of the Contractor (Article 8) or its sale by the State or the National Petroleum Company.
+Points (2), (3) and (4) will include the sum paid by each member of the Contractor to the State or to the National Company for their purchase of the portion of State Hydrocarbons (Articles 7.1 and 7.4 of the Contract) or of the portion of Hydrocarbons corresponding to the Participation Interest of the National Company as a member of the Contractor (Article 8 of the Contract) or its sale by the State or the National Petroleum Company.